 Whereas Sheffer tries to prepare Dominick for Thomas’s upcoming commitment hearing, Patel wants this therapy-resistant but desperately lost man to talk to her about his issues.
 (Shades of Nick Nolte‘s character seeing his suicidal sister’s psychiatrist in The Prince of Tides—sans the poor therapist boundaries.)
 Quality professional help arriving so late in the game, however, fails to prevent mishap after tragedy after trauma in the brothers’ lives.

 Ultimately, Dominick feels his life has been “cursed”—a notion reinforced by reading his maternal grandfather’s bio—and that he’s a victim of his various tragic circumstances rather than a participant.
-By the very end, though, we do know he’s learned a thing or two about such things as self-care and forgiveness.
+By the very end of I Know This Much Is True, though, we do know he’s learned a thing or two about such things as self-care and forgiveness.